 - The Reissner’s membrane which separates it from the scala vestibule

 Cochlear duct is connected to the saccule by ductus reuniens.
-The length of basilar membrane increases as we proceed from the basal coil to the apical coil.
+The length of the basilar membrane increases as we proceed from the basal coil to the apical coil.
 It is for this reason that higher frequencies of sound are heard at the basal coil while lower ones are heard at the apical coil.

-The utricle lies in the posterior part of bony vestibule.
+The utricle lies in the posterior part of the bony vestibule.
 It receives the five openings of the three semicircular ducts.
 It receives the five openings of the three semicircular ducts.
 It is also connected to the saccule through utriculosaccular duct.
-The sensory epithelium of the utricle is called the macula and is concernd with linear acceleration and deceleration.
+The sensory epithelium of the utricle is called the macula and is concerned with linear acceleration and deceleration.

 The saccule also lies in the bony vestibule, anterior to the utricle and opposite the stapes footplate.
 Its sensory epithelium is also called the macula.
 Its exact function is not known.
 It probably also responds to linear acceleration and deceleration.
 In Meniere’s disease, the distended saccule lies against the stapes footplate and can be surgically decompressed by perforating the footplate.

-Semicircular ducts are three in number and correspond exactly to the the three bony canals.
+Semicircular ducts are three in number and correspond exactly to the three bony canals.
 They open in the utricle.
 The ampullated end of each duct contains a thickened ridge of neuro-epithelium called crista ampullaris.